akkana/metapho/doc/metapho.1.md

 COPYRIGHT
 ---------

-Copyright \(co 2013 Akkana Peck
+Copyright &copy; 2013 Akkana Peck
 Metapho is free software, licensed under the GNU Public License version 2.

 SEE ALSO
 --------

-The most recent version of `metapho', and more information about it, is at: https://github.com/akkana/metapho
+The most recent version of `metapho`, and more information about it, is at: https://github.com/akkana/metapho